Conquest of Mecca: Bilal ibn Rabah recites the call to prayer at the Kaaba

 Islamic miniature depicting Jibril providing instructions on how to perform the call to prayer to Muhammad (golden flame) as well as Bilal ibn Rabah the first muezzin calling the Muslims to prayer from atop the Kaaba.

 As the time for prayer approached, Bilal ibn Rabah ascended the Kaaba and called the adhan – the Islamic call to prayer.
-Abu Sufyan ibn Harb, 'Itab bin Usaid, and Al-Harith ibn Hisham were present in the courtyard at the time.
+Abu Sufyan ibn Harb, 'Itab ibn Usaid, and Al-Harith ibn Hisham were present in the courtyard at the time.
 'Itab commented on the novel situation, remarking that Allah had honoured his father, Usaid, by not allowing him to hear such words.
 Muhammad, said to have been guided by Divine revelation, approached the group and informed them that he had learned of their conversation.
 Al-Harith and 'Itab, taken aback by this, immediately professed their belief in Islam.

 On that same day, Muhammad visited the home of 'Umm Hani, where he washed and offered prayers of victory.
 'Umm Hani had provided shelter to two of her Meccan relatives in her home, an action which was supported by Muhammad.

 Muslims punish Quraysh stragglers

 It was decreed that the shedding of the blood of nine arch-criminals was lawful, even "under the curtains" of the Kaaba.
 However, only four of them were ultimately killed, while the others were pardoned for various reasons.
 One of the individuals killed was 'Abdullah ibn Khatal, who had initially accepted Islam and was appointed to collect alms-tax (zakat) in the company of an Ansar.
 During a dispute, 'Abdullah killed the Ansar's slave and subsequently apostatized, joining the pagan Arabs.
 He remained unrepentant for this crime and even hired two women singers to sing satirical songs about Muhammad.

-Another individual who was executed was Miqyas bin Sababa, who was a Muslim.
+Another individual who was executed was Miqyas ibn Sababa, who was a Muslim.
 An Ansar had accidentally killed his brother Hisham, and Muhammad had arranged for the payment of blood money to him, which he had accepted.
 However, Miqyas killed the Ansar and subsequently apostatized, going to Mecca.
 Similarly, Huwairith and one woman singer were also put to death for their crimes.

-In contrast, 'Ikrimah bin Abu Jahl, who had attacked Khalid ibn al-Walid's detachment during the entry into Mecca, was forgiven.
+In contrast, Ikrima ibn Amr, who had attacked Khalid ibn al-Walid's detachment during the entry into Mecca, was forgiven.
 Wahshi, the murderer of Hamza ibn Abd al-Muttalib, Muhammad's uncle, and Hind bint Utba, who had mutilated his body, were also extended clemency.
 Habar, who had attacked Muhammad's daughter with a spear while she was on her way from Mecca to Medina, causing fatal injuries that ultimately led to her death, was also forgiven.

 Two chiefs of the Quraysh were pardoned once they had embraced Islam.
-They were Safwan bin Umayya and Fudalah bin 'Umair.
+They were Safwan ibn Umayya and Fudalah ibn 'Umair.
 The latter had previously attempted to assassinate Muhammad while he was circumambulating the Kaaba.